- Uptime: 99.98%

 All in all, if you need premium encryption, you can get it bundled with HostMonster’s largest plan.

-Lots of Freebies
+5. Lots of Additional Freebies

 If you thought I was done with the free stuff, you’re in for a surprise.